 This book is written not only for clinical counselors, but also for the multitude of frontline helpers who work to support those seeking help and guidance.
 It is a resource for anyone who identifies as a care provider, including those in the social service, health, education, spiritual care, and social work roles.

-Edited by CTRI’s Clinical Director, Vicki Enns, and written in collaboration with eight of CTRI’s trainers.
+Counselling Insights is edited by CTRI’s Clinical Director, Vicki Enns, and written in collaboration with eight of CTRI’s trainers.

-Available in bookstores and on Amazon in August 2018.
+Counselling Insights is available in bookstores and on Amazon in August 2018.

 Free shipping on orders of $50 or more (not limited to books).